SegoCode/AutoWall/README.md

 ## Configure performance

-AutoWall works with [mpv](src/mpv), the configuration is available in the folder "/mpv/" with the name "mpv.conf" editing with notedpad you can, for example, play the music of your live wallpaper changing the value "volume" to "100".
+AutoWall works with [mpv](src/mpv), the configuration is available in "/mpv/" folder with the name "mpv.conf" editing with notedpad you can, for example, play the music of your live wallpaper changing the value "volume" to "100".

 Follow the [official mpv documentation](https://mpv.io/manual/stable/#configuration-files) to configure all performance parameters.